 - having supplemental social services provided for adjunctive medical, psychiatric, and/or family problems

 Addiction and Trauma

-More than 90% of the women who are engaged in alcohol and other drug treatment services reveal a history of traumatizing events including: childhood molestation, witnessing violence, experiencing a sexual assault, etc. These experiences may have varied and lasting effects such as hypersensitivity to loud noises, difficulty focusing on common tasks, day-time anxiety and sleep disruption.
-Alcohol and other drugs are is often used to self-medicate in an effort to feel normal and attend to daily tasks such as parenting and work.
+More than 90% of the women who are engaged in alcohol and other drug treatment services reveal a history of traumatic events including childhood molestation, witnessing violence, experiencing a sexual assault, etc. These experiences may have varied and lasting effects such as hypersensitivity to loud noises, difficulty focusing on common tasks, day-time anxiety, and sleep disruption.
+Alcohol and other drugs are are often used to self-medicate in an effort to feel normal and attend to daily tasks such as parenting and work.
 The addiction begins to spiral as the user requires more and more of a substance in order to feel normal and capable.
 Women will often suffer in shame and silence, not admitting their pain or addiction to anyone.